devtut/generate/docs/python/math-module.md

 ```

 Arithmetic operations on NaN always give NaN.
-This includes multiplication by -1: there is no &quot;negative NaN&quot;.
+This includes multiplication by -1: there is no =negative NaN=.

 ```
 5.0 * not_a_num